GISerDaiShaoqing/Note-of-Applied-Statistics-with-R/README.md

 |---|---|
 |E-mail|dsq1993qingge@163.com|

-This is some note of Applied Statistics with R which comes from my course "Applied Statistics" at this term.
+This is some notebooks of Applied Statistics with R which comes from my course "Applied Statistics" this term during UCAS.

 The Note includes 14 Chapters.
 The note is in Chinese.
+All the code used in these notebooks could download in the Appendix.

 [Bookdown online](http://gisersqdai.top/Note-of-Applied-Statistics-with-R-Book/)